Petrified Forest National Park in One Day

 Entrance Fees and Hours

-The entrance fees are $20 per vehicle for 7 days or you can purchase the America the Beautiful pass for $80 at the park entrance.
-The America the Beautiful pass is an yearly pass that allows you to enter more than 2,000 federal recreation sites which includes national parks.
-National parks are normally $20-$30 so if you plan on visiting 3 or more in the next year the pass will be worth it.
+The entrance fees are $20 per vehicle for 7 days.
+If you are planning to visit more national parks this year, I recommend purchasing an America the Beautiful National Parks Pass ahead of time.
+The America the Beautiful pass is a yearly pass that allows you to enter more than 2,000 federal recreation sites which includes national parks.

 When to Visit Petrified Forest National Park

-It can get up to the 90s in the summer here and 30s during the day and even colder at night in the winter.
+It can get up to the 90s in the summer here and down to the 30s in the winter.
 Therefore the best time to visit would be in the Spring or Fall, when the weather is nice both here and in nearby places in Arizona.

 How to Get to Petrified Forest National Park